Kalan-Lab/lsaBGC/README.md

 Installation is performed via Conda and should take ~5-10 minutes.
 We are happy to attempt to address issues with installation if any arise, please open a Git Issues case.

 On the [Installation wiki page](https://github.com/Kalan-Lab/lsaBGC/wiki/01.-Installation), you can find a step-by-step guide and bash scripts for automated installation are provided.
 [Test cases](https://github.com/Kalan-Lab/lsaBGC_Ckefir_Testing_Cases) to demonstrate individual programs are available along with a more [comprehensive tutorial](https://github.com/Kalan-Lab/lsaBGC/wiki/03.-Tutorial:-Exploring-BGCs-in-Cutibacterium) to showcase the use of the suite and relations between core programs.

+## Notes on Scalability

+Currently, the primary/core set of samples/genomes used to define BGCs should not exceed 300 samples.
+This is because OrthoFinder2 performs all-vs-all alignments between genomes and will produce a lot of files.
+To resolve this limitation in the future, I am looking into developing stratedgies to make OrthoFinder2 more scalable (such as performing all-vs-all diamond alignments via a reflexive alignment to a single giant file with all proteins from all genomes - diamond gains a speed boost + avoids writing a lot of files) or using alternate software, though OrthoFinder2 has some immense benefits for accurate clustering that would be great to retain.
+For most genera the 300 upper limit should work well after dereplication of genomes to remove redundancy. lsaBGC-AutoExpansion can then be used at high-scale to find homologous instances to GCFs defined from primary genomes in addtiional/draft genomes.

+Additionally, currently `lsaBGC-PopGene.py` can also take a long time to run when more than 300 genomes are provided.
+Dereplication of input genomes should definitely be performed prior to using this program however to more appropriately caclulate evolutionary and population genetic statistics.
+We plan to resolve this limitation regardless using [MAGUS](https://journals.plos.org/ploscompbiol/article?id=10.1371/journal.pcbi.1008950) in the near future, which allows for fast alignment of up to a million sequences through a divide-and-conquer type approach.

 ## Acknowledgements: